Celebrity Eye Candy

 Celebrity Eye Candy is a television series on VH1 that first aired on December 15, 2005.
-It features photos and videos of celebrities taken by the paparazzi within the past week.
+It features photos and videos of celebrities the paparazzi took within the past week.

+Content

 Frequently the celebrities were shown in a poor light.

 The host of the show is never seen and is a voice-over only.
-He often opens the show with a somewhat humorous song about the video that was presented over the course of the show.
-In addition, the host normally sings a few songs about celebrities doing something normal things, such as scratching an itch or grocery shopping.
+He often opens the show with a humorous song about the video that was presented over the course of the show.
+In addition, the host normally sings a few songs about celebrities doing normal things, such as scratching an itch or grocery shopping.

+History

 The show initially aired weekly episodes for approximately 4 months but with mediocre ratings.
 It was put on hiatus in July 2006.
-It returned in February 2007, albeit on a more sporadic airing basis.
+It returned in February 2007, on a more sporadic airing basis.